LTH3ar/pp2023/readme_lab1.txt

 update: 17/02/2023
 Based on the improved version, update the original program so that it follow the steps required in lab1

+update: 21/02/2023
+Remove 1.student.mark.improved.py since it cause confusion to professor sim_check_tool, the original program is now the improved version with edit to follow the steps required in lab1